 These ‘influencers’ are the key to getting big numbers of impressions on Instagram but if you don’t have the budget for a Miranda Kerr or Shane Warne, don’t despair

 There are plenty of ‘B-list’ sports stars, fashion models and others you can appoint as a brand ambassador for a reasonable fee.
-Just ensure they have a reasonable following (bare minimum 10,000) and fit your brand’s personality like a glove, then once they are on board, monitor their performance closely.
+Just ensure they have a reasonable following (bare minimum 10,000) and fit your brand image like a glove, then once they are on board, monitor their performance closely.

-The thing to keep in mind is that social media is not just another advertising platform, first and foremost this media is truly social – helping people cultivate human connections.
+The thing to keep in mind is that social networks are not just another advertising platform, first and foremost this media is truly social – helping people cultivate human connections.

 That human connection explains why Snapchat’s here now, gone the next instant functionality appeals to teenagers wanting to keep their parents well away from their secrets and gossip.

-So, before you launch a strategy, consider who your audience is and how they are using the media you have identified.
+So, before you launch a social media strategy, consider who your audience is and how they are using the media you have identified.